Voilett-Roze/asus/Ipset-script-installation-instructions.md

 This example shows how to block incoming connection from [Tor](https://www.torproject.org/) nodes (iphash set type — number of ip addresses) and how to block incoming connection from whole countries (nethash set type - number of ip subnets).

-* Enable and format [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) through WEB UI first,
+* Enable and format [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) through WEB UI first (if not already enabled)

 * Then place [**this content**](https://raw.githubusercontent.com/shounak-de/iblocklist-loader/master/create-ipset-lists.sh) to `/jffs/scripts/create-ipset-lists.sh`